AlirezaFarjami/Twitter-login-route-with-kafka-integration/README.md

 3. **Observe the Consumer logs** – If the consumer is running, you’ll see messages in the terminal indicating that it has received a new message and processed the task.

 4. **Check MongoDB** – Verify that collections `twitter_users` and `task_statuses` are created or updated with the correct data.

 ---

+## JWT Authentication

+### Overview

+The project now includes JWT-based authentication to ensure secure access to protected endpoints.

+### Implementation Details

+#### Registration (`/register`)

+- Users can register with a username and password.
+- Passwords are securely hashed using bcrypt (via passlib).
+- A JWT token is returned upon successful registration.

+#### Login (`/login`)

+- Authenticates users by verifying their credentials against the database.
+- Returns a JWT token with the user’s username in the payload (`sub` claim).

+#### Protected Endpoint (`/twitter-login`)

+- Access is restricted to authenticated users with a valid JWT token.
+- Tokens are validated using a reusable dependency, ensuring security and ease of integration for other routes.

+### Supporting Files and Modules

+- **JWT Utilities** (`app/core/security/jwt_utils.py`): Contains functions for generating and validating JWT tokens.
+- **Password Hashing** (`app/core/security/hash_utils.py`): Handles secure password hashing and verification.
+- **Token Validation Dependency** (`app/core/security/dependencies.py`): Provides a reusable dependency for validating tokens in protected routes.

+---